 What is matcha?
 So hot right now.

-Matcha is to the health world what Beyonce is to… well, everyone.
-It’s even spreading beyond the wellness world at this point and finding its way into more and more items, beyond the classic matcha latte.
+It has spread beyond the wellness world at this point and is finding its way into more and more items, beyond the classic matcha latte.

-Matcha cakes, smoothie, and green tea ice cream - oh my!
+Matcha cookies, face masks, and green tea ice cream - oh my!

 Matcha is endowed with an incredible array of health benefits.
 It brings a whole new meaning to the phrase "drink your greens."